EXPRESSCLUSTER/MariaDB/MariaDB with Linux.md

 About this guide
 ---
-This guide describes how to setup Mariadb with EXPRESSCLUSTER X.
+This guide describes how to setup MariaDB with EXPRESSCLUSTER X.
 For the detailed information of EXPRESSCLUSTER X, please refer to [this site](https://www.nec.com/en/global/prod/expresscluster/index.html) .

 Configuration
 ---
 In this setup, create 2 nodes (Node1 and Node2 as below) mirror disk type cluster.
-Achieving Mariadb high availability By using EXPRESSCLUSTER X.
+Achieving MariaDB high availability By using EXPRESSCLUSTER X.

 ### Software versions
 - Red Hat Enterprise Linux release 9.0 (Plow)
-- Mariadb 11.0(internal version:11.0.3)
+- MariaDB 11.0(internal version:11.0.3)
 - EXPRESSCLUSTER X 5.1 for Linux
 - EXPRESSCLUSTER X Replicator for Linux
 - EXPRESSCLUSTER X Database Agent for Linux